oncodash/ontoweaver/docs/sections/mapping_api.rst

 type.
 However, this can be tricky, because the reason why an OntoWeaver mapping feels simple is because it relies on mapping to *types*, and not specific identifiers.
-But if you map several objects to the same type, then OntoWeaver cannot know whoch one you really meant.
+But if you map several objects to the same type, then OntoWeaver cannot know which one you really meant.

 For instance, in the following mapping, to what element should the "name" property be attached?